 - If you are Roman Catholic and would like to register at Our Lady of Light Family, St. Francis of Assisi Campus, please click HERE.

 - If you would like more information in regard to the Roman Catholic Faith please contact Fr.
 Brian Phelps.

-THE RCIA – THE PATHWAY TO BECOMING CATHOLIC
+THE OCIA – THE PATHWAY TO BECOMING CATHOLIC

-The Rite of Christian Initiation of Adults (RCIA) is the spiritual journey through which adults become full, active, participating members of the Catholic Church.
+The Order of Christian Initiation of Adults (OCIA, formerly known as RCIA) is the spiritual journey through which adults become full, active, participating members of the Catholic Church.
 During this RCIA process, those interested in becoming Catholic attend weekly meetings where the team helps them to grow in their relationship with God, become familiar with Catholic teachings and practices, get acquainted with people in the parish, and get involved in service within the parish.
-The RCIA team assists people in their decision to become Catholic, as well as Catholics who wish to be renewed and updated in their faith.
-RCIA team members serve as sponsors and catechists.
+The OCIA team assists people in their decision to become Catholic, as well as Catholics who wish to be renewed and updated in their faith.
+OCIA team members serve as sponsors and catechists.

 Some people become a Catholic gradually.
 They were baptized as infants, grew up in Catholic homes, received a religious education, and gradually shared in the sacraments of the Church.
 Other Catholics came to the Church as adults, sometimes already baptized, sometimes having received a religious formation in another faith.They may have been contacted by a Catholic but they probably made the first move by talking to a priest or someone else about the Church.
 The Church wants to welcome all adults who are interested in the Catholic faith.

-For those who think they might wish to become Catholic, the Church’s Rite of Christian Initiation of Adults (RCIA) provides for the whole process of preparing adults for initiation into the Catholic Church.
+For those who think they might wish to become Catholic, the Church’s Order of Christian Initiation of Adults (OCIA) provides for the whole process of preparing adults for initiation into the Catholic Church.

 Christian Initiation = the Sacraments of Baptism, Confirmation and Eucharist, which are celebrated.